unopiaofrol/MLOps/README.md

 ### 3.3 Monitoring model performance.

-- **Continuous Testing (CT)** is a property unique to ML systems, that's is concerned with automatically retraining and serving the models.
+- **Continuous Testing (CT)** is a property unique to ML systems that is concerned with automatically retraining and serving the models.

 [Watch this DataCamp Video](https://campus.datacamp.com/courses/fully-automated-mlops/automation-in-mlops-deployments?ex=10) about the CI/CD/CT pipeline.